Geinzit/BombasticBulletDodger/README.md

 3. The score is calculated by the time the player survives with other possible bonuses.
 4. Don’t touch the bullets!
 1 bullet deals 1 heart.
 5. There will be a chance for the player to recover their hearts by catching health recovery items.
+6. There are three difficulties: easy, medium, and hard:
+- In easy mode, the maximum bullets that can be generated in the map is 15, and the starting health of the player is 3.
+- In medium mode, the maximum bullets that can be generated in the map is 25, and the starting health of the player is 3.
+- In hard mode, the maximum bullets that can be generated in the map is 25, and the starting health of the player is 1.

 # Features